 This stage is the shortest in duration.
 You move from “Relationship Building” to “Close” when you have received your signed contract.

 The best place to get more business is from the client or referral sources that are currently giving you business.
 If our work is good, the client or referral source should be willing to refer more business and refer us to their associates.
 This is also the stage in which we request a testimonial for promotion purposes.

-Throughout this 3 part-series, we’ll continue to dig deeper into overcoming objections and discover how you can turn a “no” into a “yes” in the sales cycle.
-Understanding the sales cycle from the buyer and seller’s perspective is critical to your long-term success of building lasting, profitable relationships.
+Throughout this 3-part series, we’ll continue to dig deeper into overcoming objections and discover how you can turn a “no” into a “yes” in the sales cycle.
+Understanding the sales cycle from the buyer and seller’s perspective is critical to your long-term success in building lasting, profitable relationships.

 Join in the conversation.

 How have you worked to understand the phases in your sales cycle?
 How is it helping with overcoming objectives?
 We’d love to hear from you.
 And when you’re ready to take your client relationships to the next level, contact us at C2 Consulting for a free consultation.